himahuja/pcatxcore/README.md

   * `google-subs`: Pulls the subsidaries out of Google
   * `everything-all`: Pulls out the 10Ks, 8Ks, and E-21s for a CIK dictionary

+Some of the helper modules are as follows:

 1. `setDriver`: sets the driver using selenium; sets the types of arguments and the locates the drivers.